s3664099/Creepy_Computer_Games/README.md

 increases, but if you are incorrect, or take to long, your score goes down.
 The game ends when you either get more than 500 or less than 0.

+**Number Wizard**
+This game involves you matching the numbers that the wizard generates.
+You have numbers 1 to 9 available but can only be used once, with the exception of 0, which can be used as many times as you like.
+The total of the numbers you select must match the total of the numbers the wizard rolled.
+If you use all of you numbers you win, but if you run out of turns, you lose.
+Oh, and if the wizard rolls a double, you get an extra turn.

 ## Updates
 **22 July 2023**
 Created the initial folder to hold the contents on the game.
 Added Computer Nightmare

+**30 July 2023**
+Added the Number Wizard Game